EmuDeck/emudeck.github.io/docs/blog/posts/emudeck-hotfixes-03-10-2024.md

 * The new PCSX2 hotkeys now properly apply
 * Fixed bad symlinks between the `gc` and `gamecube` folder
 * Cloud services have been rolled back and now work properly
+* Xenia:
+    * Patch updating now works properly
+        * Previously, this would cause Xenia to not update properly if you had older patches
+    * Fixed hardcoded paths in Xenia's launcher script
+    * Fixed Xenia not installing correctly
+* Pegasus:
+    * Nintendo Switch, PS2, PSVita, RPCS3, ScummVM, XBLA now work correctly
+        * XBLA games only work if you have the ZAR file format and place them in `Emulation/roms/xbox360`
+* RPCS3:
+    * Set fullscreen to false
+        * This fixes the bug on OLED Steam Decks where the game would get stuck on the loading shaders screen